 5. Milestones to be met/reached

-Once the project is formally authorized, its milestones are outlined based on task dependencies as well as the time and complexity per activity.
+Once the project is formally authorized, its milestones or project management phases are outlined based on task dependencies as well as the time and complexity per activity.
 This section is the route to syncing resource schedules to the project calendars such that tasks are doable yet keep your staff optimally challenged.
 In other words, it sets realistic expectations based on how much can be reached within specified timelines.

 7. Resources Requested

-Given that the right competencies and expertise has to match availability and utility rates, the quantity and quality of resources are documented here to ensure that all hands are on deck ahead of the project curve.
+Given that the right competencies and expertise has to match availability and utility rates, project resource requirements along with their quantity and quality are documented here.
+This ensures that all hands are on deck ahead of the curve.
 This way, you aren’t forced into making last-minute judgment calls on a team’s suitability for the project in question.